 Here’s how I think of it.
 Instead of dumping the whole bucket of water on the Wicked Witch of the West, just pour slowly.

-In an intentional and strategic way, the Board Chair and the CEO must work steadily to reduce Toxic Board Member’s power, minimizing her influence step by step until she disappears (resigns).
+In an intentional and strategic way, the Board Chair and the CEO must work steadily to reduce Toxic Board Member’s power, minimizing his influence step by step until he disappears (resigns).

 - Board Chair connects with Governance Committee.
 If your board is large enough to have one, you don’t want to leave them out.
 You want the buy-in of this group.
 Be sure everyone is on the same page.

 - Board Meeting Agenda: Roles and Responsibilities.
-Now that support has been built, the Board Chair can add some discussion to a board meeting either reminding folks of their roles and responsibilities or better yet, adding one or two that Toxic will completely hate.
-It has to be something that will pass without her – ideally, something like raising the give/get – but anything that shows to TBM that she is terribly out of step and no one is listening to her.She has no allies.
-She melts.
-She resigns.
+Now that support has been built, the Board Chair can add some discussion to a board meeting either reminding folks of their roles and responsibilities or better yet, adding one or two that TBM will completely hate.
+It has to be something that will pass without him – ideally, something like raising the give/get – but anything that shows to TBM that he is terribly out of step and no one is listening to him.
+TBM has no allies.
+TBM melts.
+TBM resigns.

 THE SIDE BENEFITS